Women in Science Project

 - November 27 (Wednesday): Notification of Round Two matches.

 - Before the end of fall term each intern and sponsor should meet for a pre-internship meeting to discuss time commitments, establish expectations and a January start date.
 This first meeting is important for insuring a successful internship.
 Either the intern or the sponsor can initiate this meeting.
 Group interns on the same project should try to meet together with their sponsor.

 - Interns need to complete all payroll paperwork at the Student Employment Office (7 Lebanon St., Hanover, NH) This includes the I-9 form and any payroll withholding and direct deposit forms.
 Students will need proper ID's for paperwork

 - You will be expected to complete a pre-internship questionnaire online by the end of December

 - Classes begin January 6 (Monday) - Internships begin - Interns and sponsors should make contact and begin working the first week of winter term

-- January 8 (Wednesday) TBA Orientation session for all interns.
+- January 8 (Wednesday) Orientation session for all interns.
 Expectations, time commitment, submitting timesheets and communicating with your sponsor will be discussed.

 - TBA Check in Session.
 Students meet and discuss how internship is meeting expectations.
 A light dinner will be served.